12 June 2024

-What the pedants and scolds get wrong, however, is that they don’t seem to realize that words can have multiple meanings.
-Furthermore, it’s hardly unknown to have words that have two contradictory meanings, such as sanction ("permit" and “punish") and cleave ("separate" and “join together").
-Usually, which meaning is intended is obvious from the context, as in someone being literally glued to their seat.
-These multiple meanings are rarely the source of confusion.
+What the pedants and scolds fail to realize is that words can have multiple meanings.
+Furthermore, it’s hardly unknown to have words that have two contradictory meanings, such as the noun sanction (meaning both permit and punish) and the verb to cleave (to separate and to join together).
+Usually which meaning is intended is obvious from the context, as in someone being literally glued to their seat.
+Such multiple meanings are rarely the source of confusion.

 The pedants and scolds also fail to realize that this figurative sense of literally has been around for a lot longer than they think—over two centuries.
-And it has been employed by writers who are a lot better at using the English language than the scolds are.
+And it has been employed by writers who are a lot better at using the English language than they are.

 Literally dates back to Middle English, appearing around 1429 in a work titled The Mirour of Mans Saluacion: